 “The dog will kill me.”

 The dog shook his head.
 “No; no. I’m a good dog.”

-Every night, after the old man went to bed, the cat slept on top of the fridge, and the dog sat by the stove and growled at the cat.
+Every night, after the old man went to bed, the cat slept on top of the fridge, and the dog sat by the stove and stared at the cat.

-A month went by, and the old man couldn’t understand why the cat didn’t like the dog, so he made an appointment with a veterinarian.
-When the day of the appointment arrived, he drove the cat to the animal hospital, and the receptionist took them to a waiting room.
-The old man sat on a chair, while the cat sat under the table and meowed.
+A month later, the cat still hated the dog, so the old man made an appointment with a veterinarian.
+He drove the cat to the animal hospital, and the receptionist took them to a waiting room.
+The old man sat on a chair, while the cat sat under the table.

 “My cat hates my dog,” the old man sighed.
 “He hisses at him all the time.”

 The vet got down on one knee and looked at the cat.
 “He’s missing an ear.
 What happened to him?”

 The old man shrugged.
 “I don’t know; I got him from the SPCA.”